 OSRS Herblore Guide for 1-99

-What do I need to know about training Herblore?
+What do I need to know about Herblore for this OSRS Guide?

 This is the only skill in the game that needs a quest to start training, which is the Druidic Ritual.
-The base of training this skill is identifying herbs and creating potions with the latter being much faster.
+The base of training Herblore in OSRS is identifying herbs and creating potions with the latter being much faster.
 Since herbs are really only obtained in significant amounts from monster drops and farming, it can take a very long time for Ironmen to gather enough resources for Level 99.